 - Waterproof: Regular metal detectors are not waterproof and can suffer from extensive water damage that can void your warranty.
 Always ensure your metal detector is waterproof before testing it out in the sea or beaches.
 Underwater metal detectors are constructed from waterproof materials to prevent rust.
 These metal detectors can conveniently be used in large salty water bodies.

 - Pitch: Regular metal detectors use a high pitch sound to denote the presence of metal nearby.
-An underwater metal detector does not have this characteristic because sound travels differently in water.
+Underwater metal detectors do not have this characteristic because sound travels differently in water.
 Instead, these detectors feature a meter that detects the level of metallic content.
 Some advanced underwater detectors now include waterproof headphones that eliminate unnecessary noise from the environment.
 This makes it easier for individuals to hear the high pitch noise produced by the machine in the presence of a metallic object.

 - Weight: Underwater metal detectors are typically lighter as compared to regular detectors.
 This makes it easy for divers to maneuver the device when they are looking for precious metals under the sea.
 Invest in a detector that is not too heavy or else it may cause you to sink underwater.
 Consequently, the detector also shouldn’t be too light or else it will float away.